bobanetwork/boba_legacy/README.md

 * _Running out of space on your Docker, or having other having hard to debug issues_?
 Try running `docker system prune -a --volumes` and then rebuild the images.
 * _To (re)build individual base services_: `docker-compose build -- l2geth`
-* _To (re)build individual Boba services_: `docker-compose -f "docker-compose.yml" build -- boba_message-relayer-fast` Note: First you will have to comment out various dependencies in `docker-compose.yml`.
+* _To (re)build individual Boba services_: `docker-compose -f "docker-compose.yml" build -- boba_message-relayer-fast` Note: You may have to first comment out various dependencies in `docker-compose.yml`.

 ### Running unit tests